The Tech behind DeepPack (Part 1)

 - The strength of this AI-powered tool is the capacity to incorporate any operational constraint with no impact on the model or on the performance.
 While some algorithms see their solutions highly downgraded when new constraints are introduced, Deeppack handles any constraint or business objective needed by the end-user

-In part two of this post, we will detail the main features of DeepPack and how AI techniques can leverage effectiveness and flexibility to our end users.
-If you are interested in our Early Access programme, you can register here Or if you have any questions, get in touch at firstname.lastname@example.org
+In part two of this post, we will detail the main features of DeepPack and how AI techniques can leverage effectiveness and flexibility for our end users.
+If you are interested in trying out DeepPack functionalities you can request a trial here Or if you have any questions, get in touch at firstname.lastname@example.org.